adomasb/pres-ggplot2-part2/index.md

 This only creates object and would display anything, thus geometric objects should be added.

+In other aesthetics argument, we will add already known `colour` and `fill`.

 Geometric objects
 =======================================================

-Geometric objects called `geoms` decribes of plot you want to produce
+Geometric objects called `geoms` decribe plots you want to produce

 - `geom_point()`
 - `geom_line()`